 Lead time (first article + production)20%Factor in your launch date

-Quality system and certifications15%ISO, AS9100, IATF 16949
+Quality system and certifications15%ISO, AS9100, IATF 16949 as applicable

 References and track record10%Similar parts, similar volumes